 Born of the wisdom gleaned from her own grieving process and facilitating children at The Dougy Center, Ms. Livingstone has designed and led inspirational workshops/retreats since 2002.
 These gatherings bring together art making and mindfulness practices to support healing and transformation.
 Amy is a certified Spiritual Director from Urban Spirituality Center, a practitioner of non-violent communication, and studied shamanism with teachers both locally and in Peru.
 She has been invited to speak by local communities about her art and grief journey and has presented at the American Academy of Religion (PNW Chapter) conference around the interrelationship between art, religion/spirituality, and the ecological crisis.

 Holding undergraduate degrees in both fine art and advertising communications, Amy was awarded her Masters degree in Interdisciplinary Studies with a concentration in Spiritual Traditions and Ethics from Marylhurst University in 2007.
-Her thesis A Psychotheological Approach to the Four Paths of Creation Spirituality explores the ecological crisis within a psycho-spiritual framework.
+Her thesis A Psychotheological Approach to the Four Paths of Creation Spirituality explores the ecological crisis within a psychological and spiritual framework.

 Photo: Erin Berk Photography